bigmlcom/python/docs/index.rst

     model.batch_votes("data/predictions")

 which will return a list of MultiVote objects.
-Each MultiVote is a list of predictions (e.g. `[{'prediction': u'Iris-versicolor', 'confidence': 0.34, 'order': 0}, {'prediction': u'Iris-setosa', 'confidence': [0.25], 'order': 1}]`).
+Each MultiVote contains a list of predictions (e.g. `[{'prediction': u'Iris-versicolor', 'confidence': 0.34, 'order': 0}, {'prediction': u'Iris-setosa', 'confidence': 0.25, 'order': 1}]`).
 These votes can be further combined to issue a final prediction for each input data element using the method `combine`